truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 ## Solution

-I therefore propose that we expand our existing langage:
+I therefore propose that we expand our existing language:

 * Hard Forks (vs. non-Hard)